marcoromanelli-github/docs/jobs/creating-jobs.md

 * **Standard Partition (future_parition_name)**: For general-purpose jobs with moderate resource requirements.
 * **High-Memory Partition (future_parition_name)**: For jobs requiring significant amounts of memory.
 * **GPU Partition (future-partition_name)**: For jobs that need GPU resources, such as gpu1 and gpu2 in our setup.
-Choosing the right partition ensures your job is queued in an environment suited to its needs, potentially reducing wait times and improving overall efficiency.
 ### Simple batch job example
 ### Advanced batch job example